- What is the difference between proprietary and nonproprietary research?

 Absolutely not.
 The NanoFab is accessible on an equal basis to researchers from industry, academia, NIST, and other government agencies, and identical rates are offered to everyone, both inside and outside of NIST.
 Although projects associated with NIST collaborations are welcome, there is no specific need to collaborate with a NIST staff member in order to use the NanoFab.
 Note that on-site collaboration with NIST generally requires a NIST Guest Researcher Agreement, which assigns certain intellectual property rights to NIST — rights not surrendered under the NanoFab Facilities Use Agreement one signs as a user from outside NIST.

 All NanoFab rates are based on the operating cost to the CNST.
 The CNST Director may authorize a non-proprietary NanoFab project to be charged reduced rates, with the balance of the project’s costs to be paid by the CNST.
 (By Department of Commerce policy, proprietary projects are not eligible for reduced rates.)
 Reduced rates can be requested on the project application.
 The decision to award reduced rates will be based on the extent to which the proposed project will develop innovative nanoscale measurement and fabrication capabilities to support nanoscale technology from discovery to production, including the likelihood of publications, patents, new processes, commercial products, and other outputs that benefit the public.
 You will be notified of this decision at the same time you are notified about the project’s approval.
-See Project Types and Associated Costs for additional information about this policy, and see the NanoFab Tool Usage Rates for a current list of the full and reduced rates.
-At its current budget appropriation, the CNST is able to contribute about 50 % of the cost to project approved for reduced rates.
+See Project Types and Associated Costs for additional information about this policy, and see the NanoFab Tool Usage Rates for a current list of the standard and reduced rates.
+At its current budget appropriation, the CNST is able to contribute about 50 % of the cost to those projects approved for reduced rates.

 The following are very brief summaries of complex topics.
 For more detailed discussions see Treatment of Intellectual Property and Proprietary Versus Non-proprietary Projects.
 Note that this is a complex topic and the following is provided as general information only.
 We recommend that you consult an attorney if you have concerns about disclosure of trade secrets or assignment of intellectual property rights.